tinymce/tinymce-docs/get-started/spell-checking.md

 ---
 layout: default
 title: 08.
 Check Spelling
-description: Take spell checking to your users.
+description: Take spellchecking to your users.
 keywords: spellchecker spelling browser_spellcheck gecko_spellcheck
 ---

 No-one likes bad spelling and being able to help your users create error free content is important to the entire TinyMCE team.
-Which is why we have several options to help you bring spell checking capabilities to your users.
+Which is why we have several options to help you bring spellchecking capabilities to your users.

-## Browser-based spell checking
+## Browser-based spellchecking

 The first option (and easiest to implement) is to utilize the browser's native spellcheck functionality by assigning the [`browser_spellcheck`]({{ site.baseurl }}/configure/spelling/#browser_spellcheck) configuration option the value of `true`.
 Depending on the right click / context behavior you want, you *may* need to enable the [`contextmenu`]({{ site.baseurl }}/plugins/context-menu/) plugin.